timofeymukha/eddylicious/docs/user_guide/input.rst

 Typically these are precursor-based methods, such as the one based on the rescaling procedure presented in :cite:`Lund1998`.

-Also, the geometry of the inlet is define via reading the appropriate data from a file.
+Also, the geometry of the inlet is defined via reading the appropriate data from a file.

 .. warning::
-    At this point eddylicious only supports rectangular inlets.
+    At this point eddylicious only supports rectangular inlets meshed with a rectilinear grid.
     The inlet plane is assumed to be perpendicular to the flow direction, which, in turn, is assummed to be aligned with the :math:`x` axis.

-Internally the geometry is represented as a

 .. _foamfile_format: